What is Live Here Now?

 WEBSHOP CD ORDERS:

 You will receive an email notification once your order has shipped.
 If you have not had one, feel free to contact our Customer Service Dept (see contacts below) who are there to help.
 Please make sure you have checked your junk/spam folders before getting in touch.
-If you are ordering a show that has already been recorded and is in stock these are processed normally within 24 hours of order confirmation.
+If you are ordering a show that has already been recorded and is in stock these are normally processed within 24 hours of order confirmation.

 Vinyl just takes time.
 The average wait time at the major labels for vinyl is 3 to 4 months and that’s just the manufacturing process, LPs need to be mastered and cut and this gives the artist the opportunity to revisit the mix which is an option they often take.

-The vinyl resurgence is wonderful to see, however, most of the equipment involved at every stage, is well over 50 years old and there are still a limited amount of Vinyl plants working hard to keep up with ever increasing demand, so we are always at the mercy of something breaking and space at the plants during peak times.
+The vinyl resurgence is wonderful to see, however, most of the equipment involved at every stage is well over 50 years old and there are still a limited amount of Vinyl plants working hard to keep up with ever increasing demand, so we are always at the mercy of something breaking and space at the plants during peak times.

 How long until I get my stuff after I have ordered?